gem/oq-engine/doc/adv-manual/developing.rst

 array([0], dtype=uint32)

-Once you have the contexts, the ``ContextMaker`` is able to compute means and standard deviations from the underlying GMPEs on each context.
+Once you have the contexts, the ``ContextMaker`` is able to compute means and standard deviations from the underlying GMPEs as follows (for engine version >= 3.13):
-For instance, suppose you are only interested in the total standard
-deviation:

->>> from openquake.hazardlib.const import StdDev

-Then you can get mean and standard deviations (for engine version >= 3.13):

 >>> mean, sig, tau, phi = cmaker.get_mean_stds(ctxs)